 What is the market for sustainability jobs?

-One of the largest studies on CEO opinions of sustainability has recently been produced (UN Global Compact and Accenture, 2010).
-Using a survey of >750 CEOs, the summary includes the following findings:
+In one of the largest studies on CEO opinions of sustainability (UN Global Compact and Accenture, 2010), >750 CEOs were surveyed across many countries.
+The summary included the following findings:

 Why types of jobs are there in sustainability?